snowfenix/gridsome-ghost-starter/README.md

 2. `cd my-gridsome-site` to open folder
 3. `gridsome develop` to start local dev server at `http://localhost:8080`
 4. Happy coding 🎉🙌

-## TODO

-- [ ] Fix css when displaying youtube iframe on mobile devices
-- [ ] Change repo url in 2.
-Install this starter